AVAILABLE ON DVD

 Sacked by the bus company for crashing two buses, Stan and Jack get jobs as drivers ferrying punters to and from a holiday camp in Wales, only to find that their old nemesis Blakey is there as the chief security guard, having also lost his previous job as inspector because of the continual slacking of Stan and Jack.
 Stan invites his family there, but this causes a series of disasters, while Stan and Jack still can’t stop chasing women half their age….

 The third and last of Hammer’s critically derided films based on the TV series On The Buses, Holiday On The Buses is also by far the least.
-It certainly has its funny moments – I loved Stan accidently blowing up the drains when he throws a cigarette into the toilet, and the same toilet being discovered by two inebriated guys returning from an evening out who think that the toilet had been kindly put there in case anyone needed a wee – but then again my childish mind tends to find toilets amusing anyway, so shoot me.
+It certainly has its funny moments – I loved Stan accidently blowing up the drains when he throws a cigarette into the toilet, and the same toilet being discovered by two inebriated guys returning from an evening out who think that the toilet had been kindly put there in case anyone needed a wee – but then my childish mind tends to find toilets amusing anyway.
 There’s also more bedroom farce than before, which I usually enjoy.
-But far more time is now spent showing our two reprobates trying to get laid, which means that there’s less variety of comical situations, and I have to that this time I was more on the side of Blakey in his battles with Stan and Jack.
-It’s nice to see a bit more of this terrific comic character, and he’s given a bit of pathos in this one, but that’s the problem, I felt so sorry for him that I really didn’t like the other two at all, especially when Jack sleeps with the nurse he’s engaged to despite Bob Grant’s teeth being probably more horrifying than anything in the last two horror movies Hammer made.
+But far more time is now spent showing our two reprobates trying to get laid, which means that there’s less variety of comical situations, and I have to say that this time I was more on the side of Blakey in his battles with Stan and Jack.
+It’s nice to see a bit more of this terrific comic character, and he’s given a bit of pathos in this one, but that’s the problem, I felt so sorry for him that I really didn’t like our two ‘heroes’ much at all, even when Jack sleeps with the nurse he’s engaged to despite actor Bob Grant’s teeth being probably more horrifying than anything in the last few horror movies Hammer made.
 After all, Blakey was only doing his job when he used to be an inspector, trying to get the two layabouts to actually do their job properly.
 Reg’s sister Olive is also treated really meanly by the script, far more so than before.
-Her husband doesn’t seem to want her just because she’s supposedly ‘ugly’, and the slow camera pan up her bikini clad body, intended to show that she’s not a ‘looker’, leaves a bad taste.
+Her husband doesn’t seem to want her just because she’s supposedly ‘ugly’, and the way the slow camera pasn up her bikini clad body, intending to show that she’s not a ‘looker’, leaves a bad taste.